• Skip to primary navigation

 SEIU is proud to both endorse and support current and past members in their run for political office.
 SEIU endorsement means written support has been secured from the candidate’s local union or state council due to alignment of goals and objectives, specifically Unions for All and building a true multi-racial democracy.

-If you are a current or past member interested in endorsement, contact your Local for more information.
 We welcome the next generation of worker leaders united in strong local unions—we want to help you succeed!

 Candidate’s Website